pjotrp/yaj/INSTALL.md

     env GUIX_PACKAGE_PATH=./guix-bioinformatics guix package -p ~/opt/yaj -i yaj

 this should get you all required dependencies.
+In ~/opt/yaj/share/web you should find the web assets, including bootstrap.

-Load the profile with
+In a terminal load the profile settings with

     . ~/opt/yaj/etc/profile